Ravana Rajputs: Present status

-Historically, the Ravana Rajputs have faced caste-based discrimination.
-The upper-caste Rajputs regard them as inferior, especially for matrimony.
-Nevertheless, the Ravana Rajputs place themselves highest in the rural caste hierarchy.
+Historically, the Ravana Rajputs born from the concubines of Rajputs.
+The Ravana Rajputs are the highest in the rural caste hierarchy.

 According to a 2013 Business Standard report, the Ravana Rajputs form around 7% of the Rajasthan state's population.
 They have been granted the Other Backward Class status for affirmative action.

-In July 2017, the Ravana Rajput community staged a protest against the alleged fake encounter killing of gangster Anandpal Singh, who belonged to their community and was considered a hero in his village.
-Singh was known for having escalated the Rajput-Jat rivlary, and the agitation following his death united the local Rajput community.
+In July 2017, the Ravana Rajput community were among those who protested against the alleged fake encounter killing of Anandpal Singh, who belonged to their community and was considered a hero by many in his village.
+Aside from being a gangster, Singh was known for having escalated the rivalry between Rajputs and Jat people. and the agitation following his death united the local Rajput community.